 I had the opportunity to experience recovery from a TKA through the eyes of a close family member, who I, as a joint replacement surgeon was the primary caregiver.
 This experience gave me a new appreciation of what our patients experience in the weeks after TKR.
-I will break this up into segments: pre-op, week #1, week # 2 and weeks 3-6.
+I will break this up into segments: pre-op, day of surgery and the first day of recovery, day 2- day 6, and weeks 2-6.

 Day of Surgery and First Day of Recovery